litprog/litprog/lit/33_document_structure.md

     :     Another Markdown-superset converter

 The glossary is used as a source for spell checking.
-In addition to a standard english word list and
+In addition to a standard English word list and

 ### Editor Affordances